Click the boxes below for more information about the subaward process.

 Prior to issuing a new subaward from Tufts, the Risk Assessment Questionnaire (RAQ) is completed by the OVPR and a copy is uploaded into the Research Administration System (RAS) award record.
 Input from PIs and Local Research Administrator (LRA) is sought when appropriate.
 The scores from the RAQ are used to assess risk of the specific subaward and to determine whether any additional award conditions need to be included in the subaward agreement.

-Prior to issuing a subaward amendment, a copy of the Continued Assessment Tool (CAT) is completed by the OVPR and uploaded into the RAS award record.
-CAT is used to assess whether any changes are needed in the subaward terms and conditions and offers a mechanism for documenting actions taken and the reasoning behind them.
-Amendments that are issued in the middle of the budget year, including no cost extensions, do not require completion of the CAT as long as no considerations exist for reevaluation of the risk level of the subrecipient.
+Prior to issuing a subaward amendment, a continued risk assessment is completed by the OVPR to assess whether any changes are needed in the subaward terms and conditions.
+Amendments that are issued in the middle of the budget year, including no cost extensions, do not require a continued risk assessment as long as no considerations exist for reevaluation of the risk level of the subrecipient.

 As part of completing the RAQ, the OVPR will request audit information from entities that are not subject to single audit (those are non-federal entities that expend less than $750,000 in Federal awards during their fiscal year).
 A copy of the information will be shared with Central Post-Award for recording in the subrecipient audit file.

-Verification that the subrecipient and the Principal Investigator (PI) of the subrecipient have not been debarred or suspended from receiving federal funds is part of completion of RAQ and CAT.
+Verification that the subrecipient and the Principal Investigator (PI) of the subrecipient have not been debarred or suspended from receiving federal funds is part of completion of RAQ.

 For subrecipients deemed to require closer monitoring, Tufts may impose additional award conditions as needed.
 The award conditions may include the following requirements: